 The American Institute of Biological Sciences is a nonprofit 501(c)(3) scientific association dedicated to advancing the biological sciences to promote an increased understanding of all life.
 Our mission is to promote the use of scientific information to inform decision making and advance biology for the benefit of science and society.
 This mission is more relevant today than at any other point in our history.
 The pace of change in modern society and the scope of the challenges requiring the insights derived from scientific study demand that AIBS provide the leadership and forum for the community to work collaboratively to advance integration in biology for the benefit of science and society.
 AIBS's agility, resilience, and integrity are the keys to our success.

-The organization is guided by a strategic plan, released October 2012, with the endorsement of 24 recent AIBS presidents and a commentary article authored by Joseph Travis (2013 and 2010 President), James P. Collins (2011 President), and Susan G. Stafford (2012 President), who were all integral to the plan's creation.
+The organization is guided by a "strategic plan, released February 2019, with the endorsement of the 2018 and 2019 Board of Directors and AIBS staff, who were all integral to the plan's creation.

 In accordance with the AIBS Constitution and Bylaws

 , we are governed by a Board of Directors

 elected by the membership each year.
 The Board is advised by programmatic committees